hiroki-chen/picachv/README.md

 ## Integration with Other Systems

-We currently provide two unofficial modification on the codebase of Polars and DuckDB to support the policy-checking functionalty.
+We currently provide two unofficial modification on the codebase of Polars and DuckDB to support the policy-checking functionality.
 Other systems might be supported in the future.
 We also welcome community contributors to support more data analytical engines and systems on the market.

+- Polars.
+- DuckDB.

 ## The Proofs